 “RESPECT YOURSELF AND OTHERS WILL RESPECT YOU,” EXPLAINED CONFUCIUS.

 Value yourself and others will follow.
-Practice self care.
+Practice self-care.
 Stand by your needs, feelings, and thoughts.
-Above all, remember that you are no more or less important than anyone else is.
+Most importantly, remember that you are no more or less important than anyone else is.